 Hypothesis testing from this session is used to complement and answer unanswered hypotheses (points 8, 9, and 10).
-Of the three hypotheses, in particular the indirect effect.
-Table 6 presents the calculation of the Sobel test calculation, by whichso we conclude that HDI has a significant effect on EG through LF because the p-value is 5.844, far above the statistical requirement.
-It is explained from these results, the size of the Sobel test statistics is above the statistical requirements-(n> 1.96), meaningso that HDI is a variable that can mediate the relationship between LF and EG. Of the two other variables, namely DP and HI, however, they do not directly have a significant effect on EG through LF.
+Table 6 presents the Sobel test calculation, by which we conclude that HDI has a significant effect on EG through LF because the p-value is 5.844, far above the statistical requirement (n> 1.96), meaning that HDI is a variable that can mediate the relationship between LF and EG. DP and HI, however, do not directly have a significant effect on EG through LF.